tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

 11:57.

-A clock face was illuminated on the barrier every hour displaying the time.
+A clock face was illuminated on the barrier every hour, displaying the time.

 December 25th was looming, and so was my choice.

 The three of us had already made our decision.
-I would make it painless, not them a warning.
+I would make it painless and not give them a warning.
 I could sense the two of them were stalling.
 Alex was helping himself to diet soda, and Romana was just vibing, stealing shiny things from dead contestants.
 In the town’s eyes, we were minutes from killing each other and the survivor saving them for another year.

 Ring the bell, and grant Livingswood mercy.